-Ausgrid started engaging with key stakeholders such as Randwick City Council in November 2019 to obtain early feedback on the preferred cable route.
-Engagement with residents and businesses along and around the preferred cable route started in late February 2020.
-After that, an information session was held at the Maroubra Senior Citizens Centre on 3 March 2020, to seek local information and further community feedback on the preferred cable route.
-Ausgrid encourages community feedback and has committed to keep the community informed as the project progresses through notification letters and the Ausgrid website.
+In November 2021, Ausgrid started engaging with key stakeholders such as the Australian Golf Course, City of Sydney Council, Bayside Council and Randwick City Council to obtain early feedback on the preferred cable route.
+In February 2022, Ausgrid commenced engagement with residents and businesses along and in a buffer zone around, the preferred cable route.
+In March 2022, Ausgrid held two live online information sessions (due to the ongoing COVID-19 pandemic, face-to-face information sessions were unable to occur), to seek local information and further community feedback on the preferred cable route.
+Ausgrid encourages community feedback and has committed to keep the community informed as the project progresses through: